znelz13/Project3/docs/README.md

 Additionally, the user must download the following chess puzzle database: https://database.lichess.org/#puzzles
-The file comes in a compressed format, which can be decompressed differently depending on OS:
+The file comes in a compressed format, which can be decompressed differently depending on OS
 Windows:
 Right clicking the file and extracting via 7Zip should decompress the file and return the .csv file